joejag/aws_exam_notes/databases.md

   - Looks like an event stream of changes to your Table
   - Stream has Stream Records (changes to an item).
 SR has a number which indicates order of publish
   - Stream Records are grouped into shards
-  - Can be comined with Lambdas to get stored proc type behaviour
+  - Can be combined with Lambdas to get stored proc type behaviour
 - Global Tables
   - Multi-Master, Multi-Region Replication
   - For Global apps.
 Based on DynamoDB Streams